kamalbuilds/BNB-Trading-Aggregator/README.md

    - Visual strategy builder interface
    - BNB Greenfield integration for strategy storage
    - Strategy sharing and future monetization capabilities

+# Objectives:

+The goal is to simplify the user experience on BNBChain by offering one-click bridging and trading capabilities.
+This will allow users to own and manage their assets across different chains while easily trading on BNBChain, ensuring the lowest fees, best prices, and additional services such as MEV protection.
+This comprehensive approach aims to enhance convenience and efficiency for all users within the BNBChain ecosystem.

 ## 🚀 Key Features